The Big Picture

 Not yet!
-While we haven’t yet been independently reviewed, we’re based on the Illustrative Mathematics Middle School Math curriculum, which has excellent ratings from EdReports.
+We have submitted the curriculum for review and are awaiting the results, we’re based on the Illustrative Mathematics Middle School Math curriculum, which has excellent ratings from EdReports.
 Our curriculum follows IM’s structure for units, lesson learning goals, and assessments.

-The Math 6 Desmos Math Curriculum will be released on a rolling basis and will be implemented by teachers throughout the 2021–2022 school year.
-We used the same model with Math 7 this past year, and it worked great!
+The Algebra 1 Desmos Math Curriculum will be released on a rolling basis and will be implemented by teachers throughout the 2022-2023 school year.
+We used the same model with Math 6 this past year, and it worked great!

 Equity and Accessibility

-We design the Desmos 6–8 Math Curriculum using Universal Design for Learning (we also do this for our Desmos activities).
-Custom accessibility (i.e., writing image/video descriptions and adding graph/sketch narration) is available in select lessons within Math 8, and we are working hard to include it throughout Math 6 and 7 and the rest of Math 8.
+We design the Desmos Math Curriculum using Universal Design for Learning (we also do this for our Desmos activities).
+Custom accessibility (i.e., writing image/video descriptions and adding graph/sketch narration) is available in select lessons and more details are found below.
 We’re eager for feedback from teachers who work with students with learning differences and who will help us meet our mission to help every student learn math and love learning math.

 Desmos’s tools are designed from the ground up with accessibility in mind.
 We comply with the WCAG 2.1 standards at the AA level wherever possible, and go beyond where we can.
 Please see www.desmos.com/accessibility for details on our approach, as well as for instructions on setting up screen readers.
 For details on WCAG compatibility within our classroom tools, please see our Classroom WCAG 2.1 Compliance chart.